COUNT-IT-GmbH-Business-Solutions-ERP/CITALAnalyzer/README.md

-# CITALAnalyzer
+# CountITBCALCop

-If you are not happy with some rules or only feel like you need one rule of this analyzer, you can always control the rules with a [Custom.ruleset.json](CITALAnalyzer.ruleset.json) and disable all rules you don't need.
+If you are not happy with some rules or only feel like you need one rule of this analyzer, you can always control the rules with a [Custom.ruleset.json](CountITBCALCop.ruleset.json) and disable all rules you don't need.

 ## Configuration

-Some rules can be configured by adding a file named `CITALAnalyzer.json` in the root of your project.
+Some rules can be configured by adding a file named `CountITBCALCop.json` in the root of your project.
 **Important:** The file will only be read on startup of the linter, meaning if you make any changes you need to reload VS Code once.

 ### How to append new rules

-1. In `CITALAnalyzer/CITALAnalyzer.ruleset.json`, copy an existing rule block and adjust it accordingly (id, Action, justification).
+1. In `CountITBCALCop.ruleset.json`, copy an existing rule block and adjust it accordingly (id, Action, justification).

-2. In `CITALAnalyzer/CITALAnalyzerAnalyzers.resx`, copy a rule block and update the contents (Title, Format, Description — this is the comment shown to the user).
+2. In `CountITBCALCopAnalyzers.resx`, copy a rule block and update the contents (Title, Format, Description — this is the comment shown to the user).

-3. In `CITALAnalyzer/DiagnosticDescriptors`, copy a rule block and modify the values (id, title, messageFormat, category, defaultSeverity, isEnabledByDefault, description, helpLinkUri).
+3. In `DiagnosticDescriptors`, copy a rule block and modify the values (id, title, messageFormat, category, defaultSeverity, isEnabledByDefault, description, helpLinkUri).

-4. In `CITALAnalyzer/Design/`, create a new `.cs` file where the logical part of the rule check will be implemented.
+4. In `Design/`, create a new `.cs` file where the logical part of the rule check will be implemented.

     - In this new file create a new class that needs to be derived from the DiagnosticAnalyzer Class and name it after the rule you want to implement.
     - Here you need to make the implementation of the abstract methods *SupportedDiagnostics* and *Initialize*.